Go Back

 Ingredients

-• 2 tablespoons (30g) unsalted butter plus 1 tablespoon extra virgin olive oil (if you desire a vegan broth, you may use 2 tablespoons olive oil, and omit the butter)
+• 2 tablespoons (30g) unsalted butter plus 1 tablespoon olive oil

-• 2 ounces (55g) dried mushrooms, such as porcini, soaked in 1 quart (1 liter) hot water and strained of sediment with a fine mesh strainer; liquid reserved
+• 2 ounces (55g) porcini or other dried mushrooms, soaked in 1 quart (1 liter) hot water and strained of sediment with a fine mesh strainer; liquid reserved

 • Water